-For personal security it is highly recommended to take the following steps:
+To ensure your personal security, it is highly recommended that you take the following steps:

-- A foreign citizen should remain vigilant in all public places, particularly those where access is not controlled (e.g. open-air events and markets) and in major transport hubs.
+- Remain vigilant in all public places, particularly those where access is not controlled (e.g. open-air events and markets) and in major transport hubs.

-- If you have noticed a suspicious-looking person/ unwatched personal belongings, you are to call the police and inform them of your concern.
+- If you have noticed a suspicious-looking person/ unwatched personal belongings, you should call the police and inform them of your concern.

 - If an evacuation is ordered, go to a designated place.
 Make sure all staff and others in your facility are accounted for.
 Help challenged people who may need your help in exiting.

-After an explosion, terrorist attack, or other random act of violence there can be a second event that cause as much damage as the first so the following steps should be taken:
+An explosion, terrorist attack, or other random act of violence can be followed by a second event that may cause as much damage as the first one, so please make sure to take the following steps:

-- Be aware of your surrounding and find your safest escape route.
+- Be aware of your surroundings and find your safest escape route.